grafana/alloy/docs/sources/reference/components/pyroscope/pyroscope.ebpf.md

 ## Supported languages

 This eBPF profiler only collects CPU profiles.
-Generally natively compiled languages like C/C++, Go, Rust are supported (also see [Troubleshooting]({{< relref "#troubleshooting" >}}) for additional requirements).
+Generally, natively compiled languages like C/C++, Go, and Rust are supported.
+Refer to [Troubleshooting unknown symbols](#troubleshooting-unknown-symbols) for additional requirements.

-The only high-level language supported is Python (as long as `python_enabled=true`).
-Other high-level languages like Java, Ruby, PHP, JavaScript, etc. will require some additional work in order to correctly show stack traces of methods in these languages.
-Currently their CPU usage will be displayed belonging to the runtime's methods instead.
+Python is the only supported high-level language, as long as `python_enabled=true`.
+Other high-level languages like Java, Ruby, PHP, and JavaScript require additional work to show stack traces of methods in these languages correctly.
+Currently, their CPU usage will be reported belonging to the runtime's methods instead.

 ## Usage